vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 My [previous experience](../2021/2021-09-12-anal-swelling.md) seems similar, but based on both my documentation and my memory of the time, it had been more painful that time.

+### Differences in symptoms

+* The way I describe the pain last time, I noticed clear pain "during major posture changes (sitting to standing)."
+I have not experienced this in the current iteration of pain.

+* I haven't experienced bleeding (yet).
 With that said, the previous time, the pain started on 2021-09-12 and bleeding was observed on 2021-09-15, three days later, so there is still a possibility of a worsening trajectory.

-However, there are a few things different:
+### Differences in causal and modifying factors

 * Last time, I had a need to suppress urination and bowel movement due to a toilet clog, that likely worsened symptoms.